UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >>      * Clinicians can view a patient's urine flow test results
 >>      * Clinicians can view the urine conditions (such as "leak", "urgency" and "poop") entered by the patients
 >>      * Clinicians can view the statistical result such as total void and max flow returned by the machine learning model
->>      * The username of clinician who has most recently viewed the feedback will be recorded and displayed
+>>      * The username of clinicians who has most recently viewed the feedback will be recorded and displayed

->> 11. As a urology clinician in SickKids, I want to search a patient's past records by their unique identifiers.
+>> 11. As a urology clinician in SickKids, I want to search a patient's past uploadings by their unique identifiers.
 >>      * Clinicians can search a patient's profile by their unique identifiers.
 >>      * A patient's profile will include all of their past uroflowmetry test results.

 >> 12. As a urology clinician at SickKids, I want to view all uploads from my patients, so I can know which patients did their tests recently
->>      * Clinicians are able to view all uploads sorted by time.
+>>      * Clinicians can view all uploads sorted by time.
 >>      * There will be an indication if there is a new upload from a patient

 >> 13. As a urology clinician at SickKids, I want to be able to add a new patient to the system so my new patients can start using this app.